Middle Market Direct Lending

 For more information on Middle Market Direct Lending, visit angelogordon.com/strategies/credit/middle-market-direct-lending/

-Middle market loans still offer an attractive spread premium compared to leveraged loans.
+Middle market loans continue to offer an attractive spread premium compared to leveraged loans.

-Using the global financial crisis as a guide, middle market sponsored issuance is expected to rebound into 2021 after falling to its lowest level since 2009.
+Using the global financial crisis as a guide, middle market sponsored issuance is expected to rebound further in 2021 after two strong consecutive quarters.